Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Continuously learning PMoE model with various cases introduced progressively

 \subsection{Stage 0: Baseline initialization}

 The initial model, PMoE-S0, is established using the 2D Airfoil Near-Wake (2DANW) case.
-Detailed case configuration are referred to the NASA web page \footnote{Data available online at \url{https://turbmodels.larc.nasa.gov/airfoilwakeverif500c.html}}, and the grid used for the present RANS calculations is given in appendix~\ref{appB}.
+This case is a verification of the airfoil wake flow, with a uniform inflow, no-slip boundary conditions on the airfoil surface, and a far-field free-stream condition.
+Detailed case configuration are referred to the NASA web page \footnote{Data available online at \url{https://tmbwg.github.io/turbmodels/airfoilwakeverif500c.html}}, and the grid used for the present RANS calculations is given in appendix~\ref{appB}.
 This regime represents simple free-shear turbulence where the standard SA model is known to perform adequately \citep{bin2023AIAA_SA}.
 Consequently, we designate the SA model as baseline expert $E_0$, and its performance in the 2DANW case is presented in figure~\ref{fig:experts}(a).
 Furthermore, the first router component $C_0$ is trained on the wake features, establishing the baseline latent space distribution.
 As shown in table \ref{tab:training_process}, the router identifies this regime with $99.9\%$ confidence, serving as the anchor for future expansions.